Cadillac Ranch (Bruce Springsteen song): Covers

 Warren Zevon covered "Cadillac Ranch" during his 1982 tour and the song was featured in an MTV broadcast from the Capitol Theatre in Passaic, New Jersey on October 1, 1982.

 The Nitty Gritty Dirt Band covered the song on their 1984 album Plain Dirt Fashion as well as the 1991 live album Live Two Five.
+The Nitty Gritty Dirt Band version has become particularly popular as a line-dancing song in Alberta, Canada.

 Rick Trevino's version appears on the compilation albums NASCAR: Runnin' Wide Open (1995) and Highway Fever: All Time Greatest Country Road Songs (2006).

 Daniel Johnston's song "Funeral Home" takes its melody from "Cadillac Ranch".

 In 2023, country music artist Brett Kissel released a cover of "Cadillac Ranch" on his album The Compass Project - South Album.